robc79/dotnet/gnp/README.md

 Simple command line tool for picking a random game name from [IGDB](https://www.igdb.com/).

+## Configuration

+The program requires a client id and secret issued by IGDB in order to run.
+Add these values to the `appsettings.json` file.

 ## Running

 Build the solution using the usual dotnet commands.
 Run the resulting `.exe`